pamelatech/ACRminprofile/MinACRProfile-0.1.md

 * The profile must be compatible with the linked ratified core specifications.
 * The profile may add additional attribute definitions, scopes, or metadata parameters where those additional elements are extensible by design in each specification.
 * The profile assumes breach and recommends pro-active additional validation to detect neglectful misconfiguration and/or abuse.
 Absence of a claim or metadata element is never interpreted as intentional.
+* Authentication Method and Authentication Method References (AMRs) are out of scope of this document.
 * All error conditions are defined and are expected to be tested for accuracy by implementers.

 Requirements Notation and Conventions